-Broker: An individual who buys and sells an investment for you, in exchange for commission.
+Broker: An individual who buys and sells an investment for you, in exchange for the commission.

 High: A milestone that a stock or fund reaches (the highest its share price has reached).

-Low: The ultimate low that a stock has reaching its recorded history.
+Low: The ultimate low that a stock has reached its recorded history.

 Margin: When you borrow money from a broker for the sake of an invest.